NemesisX1/qosic_dart/README.md

 A Very Good Project created by Very Good CLI.

+## About ❓

+This package is a simple way to handle [Qosic](http://qosic.com)'s USSD payment.
+It allows you to integrate mobile money payment into your Dart and Flutter app.

 ## Installation 💻

 **❗ In order to start using Qosic Dart you must have the [Dart SDK][dart_install_link] installed on your machine.**